• Skip to main content

 • Arrange GRAPEFRUIT, ORANGES, and (optional) RED ONIONS on a bed of ARUGULA.
 Cover and refrigerate up to 1 day.

-• To make the dressing, whisk together LEMON JUICE, OLIVE OIL, DIJON, LIQUID SWEETENER, SALT, and PEPPER in a mixing bowl until creamy and well-combined.
-Cover and refrigerate up to 3 days.
+• To make the dressing, whisk together LEMON JUICE, OLIVE OIL, DIJON, HONEY, SALT, and PEPPER in a mixing bowl until creamy and well combined.
+Cover and refrigerate for up to 3 days.

 • To serve, drizzle dressing over salad and garnish with WALNUTS.